shapely/shapely/docs/manual.rst

   object on its right or its left side.

   Distance must be a positive float value.
 The side parameter may be 'left' or 'right'.
+Left and right is determined by following the direction of given geometric points of the LineString.
 The resolution of the offset around each vertex of the object is parameterized as in the buffer method.

   The join style is for outside corners between line segments.
 Accepted integer values are 1 (round), 2 (mitre), and 3 (bevel).
 See also